fluentlabs-xyz/fluentbase/examples/README.md

 }
 ```

-As you can see there two functions that must be exported with exact names:
+As you can see there are two functions that must be exported with exact names:

 - `deploy` - this function is called before creating app (similar to Solidity's constructor)
 - `main` - this one is getting called on each contract interaction

-To add Fluentbase SDK dependency add the following dep in your `Cargo.toml` file:
+To add Fluentbase SDK dependency add the following dependency in your `Cargo.toml` file:

 ```toml
 [dependencies]